-- Axial SpA (AS) in a foreign language.
-It may be worthwhile finding out what axial SpA (AS) and any other medical conditions you have are called in the country you are travelling to in case there’s an occasion (such as a medical emergency) where you need to share your medical information
+Axial SpA in a foreign language.
+It may be worthwhile finding out what axial SpA and any other medical conditions you have are called in the country you are travelling to in case there’s an occasion (such as a medical emergency) where you need to share your medical information.

-- Vaccinations.
-If you are on biologic therapy and need vaccinations for the countries you are planning to visit, do make the nurse aware you are on biologic therapy and highlight that live vaccines are not recommended
+Vaccinations.
+If you are on biologic therapy and need vaccinations for the countries you are planning to visit, do make the nurse aware you are on biologic therapy and highlight that live vaccines are not recommended for you.

 Under European law, disabled persons and persons with reduced mobility have legal rights to assistance when travelling by air.
 It’s important to let airlines know your needs at least 48 hours before you travel.
 If you don’t then you risk not getting the help you need and may even be unable to board the plane.
 However, even if no notification is given, airports are still required to make all reasonable efforts to provide assistance.

 If you have a disability which affects your mobility, at European airports you have the right to help:

 - At specific arrival points, such as at terminal entrances, at transport interchanges and in car parks